bitlabstudio/knowledge-base/javascript/jest/1-simple-function.md

 const sum = (x1, x2) => x1 + x2
 ```

 Te tests are usually super readable.
 A single test case is defined with the `test` keyword.
 It takes 2 arguments.
-1. a description and 2. the test callback
+1. a description and 2. the test callback.

 ```ecmascript 6
 test('to add two integers correctly', () => {